atrzaska/dotenv/README.md

 Dotenv is a application to load your dotenv files from current working directory into environment and provide environment variables to other programs.

-The software was designed to help load env variables in Rails applications, but is not limited to Rails.
+The software was designed to help load environment variables in Rails applications, but is not limited to Rails.

 ## Examples:

-Add environment variables in the env viles of your project
+Add environment variables in the `.env` files of your project

     touch .env
     touch .env.test